-Cholinergic drugs may cause cholinergic crisis during clinical use or after an overdose.
+Cholinergic drugs may cause a cholinergic crisis during clinical use or after an overdose.
 These drugs include drugs used to treat myasthenia gravis such as edrophonium and neostigmine, pilocarpine used for glaucoma, ipratropium, and Alzheimer drugs such as rivastigmine and donepezil.
 Essentially, any agent that creates an abundance of acetylcholine at the synapse may cause cholinergic toxicity.
 These drugs may cause weakness, but a cholinergic crisis is very rare with drugs taken at therapeutic doses.

 Organophosphates have been used worldwide for over 50 years as insecticides, though usage has decreased in the past 10 to 20 years.
 There are about 3000000 exposures to organophosphates or carbamates worldwide each year with approximately 200000 fatalities as a result of exposure.
 One million of these exposures were found to be unintentional, while the other 2 million exposures were secondary to suicidal attempts.
 The American Association of Poison Control Centers reported 86914 human exposures to pesticides in the United States in 1996 alone.
 Poisoning due to occupational exposure only accounted for one-fifth of the incidental contact, with a fatality rate of less than 1%.
-More than 90% of the non-occupational incidents were intentional with a fatality rate of exceeding 10%.
+More than 90% of the non-occupational incidents were intentional with a fatality rate exceeding 10%.
 Accidental exposure accounted for the other 10% with homicidal use less than 1%.

 Sarin is a well-known chemical warfare agent that continues to be a threat worldwide.
 Nerve agents have been used in subways by terrorist groups and by dictators to suppress communities within countries as well.

 The underlying mechanism for cholinergic toxicity is excessive cholinergic receptor stimulation which can be caused by substances that mimic, stimulate, or enhance acetylcholine.
 The symptom complex produced by the agent depends on what type of receptor or combination of receptors is activated.
-There are three types of cholinergic receptor: central, muscarinic, and nicotinic.
-Excess acetylcholine at muscarinic receptors will result in symptoms increased secretions, bronchoconstriction, bradycardia, vomiting, and abdominal cramping.
+There are three types of cholinergic receptors: central, muscarinic, and nicotinic.
+Excess acetylcholine at muscarinic receptors will result in symptoms of increased secretions, bronchoconstriction, bradycardia, vomiting, and abdominal cramping.
 Excess acetylcholine at nicotinic receptors causes muscle fasciculations or paralysis due to activation of the neuromuscular junction.
 Acetylcholine excess in the central nervous system can cause confusion, headache, or drowsiness.

 History and Physical

 Physical exam findings depend on which receptors experience accumulation of acetylcholine.
 Acetylcholine accumulation at muscarinic receptors produces an increase in secretions which can manifest as bronchorrhea, salivation, tearing and sweating, bronchoconstriction, tightness in the chest, wheezing, bradycardia, vomiting, increased gastrointestinal motility, abdominal tightness, diarrhea, and cramps.
 Activation of muscarinic receptors in the eye by excess acetylcholine will produce miosis and blurry vision.
-Increased acetylcholine at nicotinic sites at the neuromuscular junction causes muscle fasciculations and a flaccid paralysis due to excess acetylcholine at the neuromuscular junction.
+Increased acetylcholine at nicotinic sites at the neuromuscular junction causes muscle fasciculations and flaccid paralysis due to excess acetylcholine at the neuromuscular junction.
 Excess acetylcholine in the brain patients may cause headache, insomnia, giddiness, confusion, and drowsiness.
 More severe exposures may cause central depression resulting in slurred speech, convulsions, coma, and respiratory depression.
-Death can occur due to effects on the heart, respiration, and on the brain.
+Death can occur due to effects on the heart, respiration, and brain.